textmagic/textmagic-rest-csharp-v2/docs/TextMagicApi.md

             var apiInstance = new TextMagicApi();
             var page = 56;  // int? | Fetch specified results page. (optional)  (default to 1)
-            var limit = 56;  // int? | The number of results per page. (optional)  (default to 10) var surveyId = 56;  // int? | Fetch only that numbers which are ready for the survey (optional)
+            var limit = 56;  // int? | The number of results per page. (optional)  (default to 10) var surveyId = 56;  // int? | Fetch only those numbers that are ready for the survey. (optional)

             try
             {